AriFordsham/GHCWiki/friday-ideas.md

 The above are specific projects or subgroups that might form.
 What about more generally?
 How should we organise the day?

-- just let everyone hack on individual projects, with floating Simons to help
+- just let everyone hack on individual projects, with floating Simons to help. --- I'd like that.
 - form subgroups to work together on shared projects

   - Project ideas here?